Tech Accelerator

 OpenAI announced the GPT-4 multimodal LLM that receives both text and image prompts.

-Machine learning will make further inroads into creative AI, distributed enterprises, autonomous systems, hyperautomation and cybersecurity.
+Machine learning will make further inroads into creative AI, distributed enterprises, gaming, autonomous systems, hyperautomation and cybersecurity.
+The AI market is seen growing 35% annually, surpassing $1.3 trillion by 2030, according to MarketsandMarkets.
+Gartner estimates a significant amount of business applications will embed conversational AI, and some portion of new applications will be automatically generated by AI without human intervention.
 In the process, business models and job roles could change on a dime.

-Expect to see continued advances in the following areas as machine learning becomes more democratized and its models more sophisticated:
+Expect advances in the following technologies as machine learning becomes more democratized and its models more sophisticated and mainstream:

 • AutoML for better data management and faster model building.